Impact-Site-Verification: 85a12125-5860-4b7e-960f-d1d65fe37656

 FAQ

-Start with Sora or Runway when scene quality and control matter most.
-Start with Kling when you care more about faster, high-energy output and want a lighter entry point for experiments.
+Start with Runway when scene quality and control matter most.
+Treat Sora as a discontinued historical benchmark, and start with Kling when you care more about faster, high-energy output and want a lighter entry point for experiments.